ollegreen/ollegreen/README.md

 # agent commander

-🦊 building reasoning workflows for hedge funds.
+🦊 building reasoning workflows for hedge funds. (lol funny if you are reading this, which means you read commit messages. nerd hehehehehehe)

 dabbling in OSS -> if TextEdit could do lovely slides = ([pad](https://github.com/ollegreen/pad)).